SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/Apache.md

 ## Source Template configuration

-You can follow the below steps to set a remotely managed OpenTelemetry collector and push Source Template to it :
+You can follow the below steps to set a remotely managed OpenTelemetry collector and push Source Template to it.

 ### Step 1: Set up remotely managed Otel collector